 The inefficacy of the earlier land registration system led to the development of an informal, local means of securing land rights, known as petits papiers (small papers), which continues despite land certification efforts.
 Although unregulated, petits papiers are uniform throughout the country.
 The petits papiers identify the name of the landholder, the names of his or her neighbors, the estimated surface area of the land, how the land is used, and the origin of the right to the land.
 Usually written on a computer, the petits papiers are registered by the commune-level government and provide local legitimacy of land rights.
 Though they are not legally recognized, most agricultural and urban plots in Madagascar have been documented using petits papiers (Teyssier 2018; Teyssier 2008).

-Roughly 86% of cultivated land is privately owned, though largely without formal title.
-Approximately 78% of farmers obtain their land through inheritance.
-Local land sales and rental markets are increasingly active; in highly commercialized areas purchased plots can make up 40% of holdings.
+Roughly 86 percent of cultivated land is privately owned, though largely without formal title.
+Approximately 78 percent of farmers obtain their land through inheritance.
+Local land sales and rental markets are increasingly active; in highly commercialized areas purchased plots can make up 40 percent of holdings.
 Some holders acquire land rights through use; individuals can apply for title based on mise en valeur (improvement) if they occupy and improve the land for a 10-year period.
 Pastureland tends to be held communally, with communities holding rights to areas they have used for generations.
 The formal law does not permit grazing land to be registered (FAO 2018b; World Bank 2003; Jacoby and Minten 2006; Rasambainarivo and Ranaivoarivelo 2006).

 Foreigners can purchase and lease land in Madagascar.
 The 2007 Investment Law provides that foreign investors can purchase land through the regular procedures for acquiring a title after registering their company or its subsidiary in Madagascar.
 Alternatively, investors can lease property for up to 99 years, provided that the property is solely and continuously used for commercial purposes.
 There has been extensive foreign investment in agricultural land in Madagascar: At least 588,000 hectares of agricultural land has been leased out to investors.
 Notably, in 2008, Madagascar’s then-President entered into an agreement with the South Korean company Daewoo for a 99-year lease of between 1.3 and 1.9 million hectares of land.
 The lease, which was subsequently terminated, was one of the issues leading to the 2009 coup (Land Matrix 2018; USDOS 2015; Andriamanalina and Burnod 2014; Manunike 2009).